Saxony-Anhalt: Religion

 The region has historically been associated with the Lutheran faith, but under Communist rule, church membership was strongly discouraged and much of the population disassociated itself from any religious body.
 Saxony-Anhalt contains many sites tied to Martin Luther's life, including Lutherstadt Eisleben and Lutherstadt Wittenberg.

 In 2018, the majority of citizens in Saxony-Anhalt were irreligious and more were leaving the churches than entering them – in fact, Saxony-Anhalt is the most irreligious state in Germany.
-Of the Saxon-Anhaltish, 15.2% adhered to the major denominations of Christianity (11.9% were members of the Evangelical Church in Germany and 3.3% were Catholics), 2% were members of other religions (mostly Islam, Judaism, the New Apostolic Church and Mandeism).
+Of the Saxon-Anhaltish, 15.2% adhered to the major denominations of Christianity (11.9% were members of the Protestant Church in Germany and 3.3% were Catholics), 2% were members of other religions (mostly Islam, Judaism, the New Apostolic Church and Mandeism).
 Of the citizens of Saxony-Anhalt, 82.8% were religiously unaffiliated.
 As of July 2019 there were 1,892 Jehovah's Witnesses (publishers) in Sachsen-Anhalt.
 Originally their branch office for Germany was in Magdeburg.
 When World War II ended in 1945, the property in Magdeburg, then part of East Germany, was returned and the branch was reestablished.
 But on 30 August 1950 Communist police stormed the facilities and arrested the workers, and the Jehovah's Witnesses in the German Democratic Republic (DDR) were banned.

 Foreigners

 The percentage of foreigners in Saxony-Anhalt was 4.9 percent by 31 December 2018, the third lowest among the 16 states of Germany (together with Saxony and Thuringia).

-The largest foreign resident groups by 31 December 2019 were:
+The largest foreign resident groups by 31 December 2022 were: